-What do homemade jams and jellies, baked goods, and dried herbs have in common?
-They are all eligible to be made in home kitchens and sold at farmers markets under the Cottage Food Law, which went into effect January 2012.
+What do homemade jams and jellies, baked goods, and sauerkraut have in common?
+They are all eligible to be made in home kitchens and sold at farmers markets under the Cottage Food Law, which went into effect January 2012 and was significantly expanded by the Illinois Food Freedom Act in 2017.
 Illinois joined the many other states across the country that support the growing local food movement by crafting risk and scale appropriate laws regulating local food businesses.

-To make things easier for potential cottage food operations we have put together a Cottage Food Guide that describes what the law does and doesn’t allow and what you have to do to qualify as a cottage food operation.
-This Guide has been updated to reflect the current requirements under the Cottage Food Law, as amended in 2014 and 2015.
+To make things easier for potential cottage food operations we have put together a that describes what the law does and does not allow and what you have to do to qualify as a cottage food operation.

-For help getting started, contact your local public health department.
-If you have any questions, comments, or concerns please feel free to contact Rebecca Osland at email@example.com or 217-528-1563.
+For help getting started, download the local public health department.
+If you have any questions, comments, or concerns please feel free to contact us at email@example.com or (217) 528-1563.and then contact your